67th Armor Regiment: 3rd Battalion, 67th Armor

 The 3rd Battalion, 67th Armored Regiment officially reactivated at Fort Stewart, Georgia on 16 October 2017 as part of 2/3 ID's conversion from an Infantry Brigade Combat Team to an Armored Brigade Combat Team.
 The official ceremony uncasing 3-67 Armor occurred on 20 October 2016.
 3-67 Armor last served as an active unit in 2008 when it was inactivated as part of an Army wide reorganization and reflagged to 2-12 CAV.
 3-67 Armor deployed twice as part of the 4th Infantry Division in support of Operation Iraqi Freedom including OIF I and OIF 03 - 04 and 05-07 before inactivation.

+After arriving at Fort Stewart, GA the 3rd Battalion deployed to Europe (2019-2020) and won the 2018 Sullivan Cup Best Tank Crew and 2022 Sullivan Cup Best Bradley Crew.
+3-67 Armor deployed to Europe in September 2023 and was stationed in Lithuania as a Task Force with both A/6-8 CAV and A/9BEB attached until redeployment to Fort Stewart, GA in June 2024.

 Regimental lineage

 Constituted 1 September 1929 in the Regular Army as the 2d Tank Regiment and organized (with only the 2d Battalion active) from new and existing units as follows: